jura02/cdff-buildconf/README.md

 Autoproj itself (and it's ruby dependencies) is installed to the user folder ~/.autoproj

-Autoproj installes all source packages locally a folder called "install" the base folder you created (e.g. you executed autoproj_bootstrap).
+Autoproj installes all source packages to a local a folder called "install" in the base folder (i.e. where you executed autoproj_bootstrap).

 Just delete these folders to uninstall.